MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 The **Report an Issue** link displays only if you specify an [advanced setting](clientv2-admin-guide-customizations.md#add-report-an-issue-for-users).
 When you configure this setting, you specify an HTTP link such as the email address of your help desk.

 The **Export Logs** automatically collects and attaches log files for the Azure Information Protection unified labeling client if you have been asked to send these to Microsoft Support.
 This option can also be used by end users to send these log files to your help desk.
-Alternatively, you could use the [Export-AIPLogs](/powershell/module/azureinformationprotection/export-aiplogs) PowerShell cmdlet (requires the preview client).
+Alternatively, you could use the [Export-AIPLogs](/powershell/module/azureinformationprotection/export-aiplogs) PowerShell cmdlet.

 The **Reset Settings** signs out the user, deletes the currently downloaded sensitivity labels and label policies, and resets the user settings for the Azure Rights Management service.